 Turnover is an important issue in any agency, and TSSWCB is no exception.
 Figure 5 compares the TSSWCB turnover to that of the State over the last five fiscal years.
-For the last five fiscal years, TSSWCB's employee turnover rate has remained substantially less the statewide average for turnover.
+For the last five fiscal years, TSSWCB's employee turnover rate has remained substantially less than the statewide average for turnover.
+In the next five years, the agency anticipates higher turnover rates due to retirements based on the agency's demographics.
+The agency could also experience increased turnover if employees are targeted from outside entities.

 Figure 5.
-Employee Turnover Rate excluding interagency transfers at TSSWCB as compared to Statewide
+Employee Turnover Rate including interagency transfers at the TSSWCB compared to Statewide.